cilium/community/REPOSITORY-GUIDELINES.md

 ### ```Ecosystem```

-Ecosystem repositories are extensions of the core project, providing optional functionality that adopters may find useful.
-While not considered essential, they play a pivotal role of addressing a range of use cases and needs for Cilium adoptors.
+Ecosystem repositories are the most numerous, as this scope is intentionally broad.
+They include (but are not limited to) the following types of repositories:

-Examples of repositories of this type include useful Go libraries like [Fake](https://github.com/cilium/fake), or repositories designed to integrate Cilium with other projects like [Proxy](https://github.com/cilium/proxy).
+- Optional extensions of the core project, including useful Go libraries like [Fake](https://github.com/cilium/fake), or repositories designed to integrate Cilium with other projects like [Proxy](https://github.com/cilium/proxy)
+- Infrastructure repositories required to keep the Cilium project running smoothly, including development and testing tools like [little-vm-helper](https://github.com/cilium/little-vm-helper), or those helping with the overall contribution process like [github-actions](https://github.com/cilium/github-actions)
+- Other special repositories such as the [Community](https://github.com/cilium/community) and [.github](https://github.com/cilium/.github) repository, template repositories like [design-cfps](https://github.com/cilium/design-cfps), as well as all forks

+These repositories have varying levels of maturity and activity level.
+Discretion is advised for adoptors seeking to use any end user facing repositories in this scope.

 You can find the list of all ```Ecosystem``` repositories in [REPOSITORIES.md](https://github.com/cilium/community/blob/main/REPOSITORIES.md#ecosystem-scope).

-### ```Internal```

-Internal repositories are those that are required to keep the Cilium project running smoothly, and are not designed to be used by adopters.

-Examples of repositories of this type include development and testing tools like [little-vm-helper](https://github.com/cilium/little-vm-helper), or those helping with the overall contribution process like [github-actions](https://github.com/cilium/github-actions).

-They also include the [Community](https://github.com/cilium/community) and [.github](https://github.com/cilium/.github) repository, template repositories like [design-cfps](https://github.com/cilium/design-cfps), as well as all forks.

-You can find the list of all ```Internal``` repositories in [REPOSITORIES.md](https://github.com/cilium/community/blob/main/REPOSITORIES.md#infra-scope).

 ### ```Historical```